Last Updated On:

 #6.
 Select Relevant Social Media Platforms

 Another crucial part of your influencer marketing campaign is social media.
-It is important to select a suitable social media platform according to your campaign.
+It is important to select a suitable social media platform according to your campaign budget.
 Different social media platforms have different types of audiences.
 LinkedIn, for example, is a platform for professionals.
 Whereas more and more young people use Snapchat.

 Post suitable content according to the platforms you are using.
 Instagram is a platform where you can post high quality, vibrant photos.
-On the other hand, Facebook is best for sharing posts and videos.
+On the other hand, Facebook is considered best for sharing posts and videos.

 Blogs and Facebook are among the top platforms for generating the highest ROI.
 21 % of marketers report generating the highest ROI through Facebook influencers.
 And 37% of marketers report that working with bloggers who have a huge, loyal following generated the best return on investment.
+This helps you in keeping your influencer marketing budget on track.

 Madewell is an online shopping destination for fashion lovers.
 Madewell teamed up with five fashion influencers on Instagram.
 The objective of this Instagram influencer marketing campaign was to promote their signature tote on the eve of their anniversary.